-Well, here are a couple of things you need to know when deciding which are the best backlinks to use.
+Well, here are a couple of things you need to know when deciding which are the best backlinks to use:

-Most are the times when people strive to have many backlinks, especially, if the site is new.
+Most are the times when people strive to have many backlinks, especially if the site is new.
 Why do they do this?
-We have been brain washed to believe that one of the ranking factors we should never ignore is having many backlinks.
+We have been brainwashed to believe that one of the ranking factors we should never ignore is having many backlinks.

 So, what’s the secret here?
 High-quality backlinks!

 You see, most people are using black hat techniques to rank.
 I bet you know that such sites end up in the “Google recycle bin!”
-Don’t make a mistake of co-working with such sites.
+Don’t make the mistake of co-working with such sites.
 You will also end up suffering.

 So, start by considering the quality of the backlinks.

 Check when the article was published.
-If it is a new article with high quality content, the best you could do is link to such an article.
+If it is a new article with high-quality content, the best you could do is link to such an article.

 The other thing to remember when adding backlinks is that having numerous links from one site may not cause much difference regarding ranking.

-In addition, you need to know that it is better to have many external links than have many internal ones.
+In addition, you need to know that it is better to have many external links than to have many internal ones.

 What is anchor text?
 This is the text that you add a link to.
 Most are the times when I have had to tell trainees to stop using words like “here” and “this” as their anchor text.

-For example, I see most using, “Here is an article that you can read” then they will link their article to the text “here.”
+For example, I see most using, “Here is an article that you can read,” then they will link their article to the text “here.”
 Or, “This article will give you more details.”

-In other words, if somebody types a keyword on search engine that is found in your anchor text, your page have high chances of out ranking others.
+In other words, if somebody types a keyword on a search engine found in your anchor text, your page has a high chance of outranking others.

-For instance, they didn’t get what they were looking for or they found what they wanted but it is not of high quality plus it is too shallow to give them all the details they want.
+For instance, they didn’t get what they were looking for or found what they wanted, but it is not of high quality, plus it could be too shallow to give them all the details they want.

-Age of the domain
+Age of the Domain

-The only thing you need to do is implement all the other ranking factors and this will not cause any harm or prevent your site from appearing top on search engine.
+The only thing you need to do is implement all the other ranking factors, and this will not cause any harm or prevent your site from appearing top on search engines.

 How well do others know your brand name?
 Do they believe in your brand?
 Do they leave good reviews?
 Answering all of these questions helps you to know if your brand name is good.